bmuschko/cka-crash-course/exercises/01-install-cluster/solution/solution.md

 $ vagrant ssh ssh kube-worker-1
 ```

 Shell into worker node 1 with the command `vagrant ssh kube-worker-1`, and run the `kubeadm join` command.
 You can simply copy the command from the output of the `init` command.
-The following command showns an example.
+The following command shows an example.
 Remember that the token and SHA256 hash will be different for you.

 ```
 $ sudo kubeadm join 192.168.2.167:6443 --token bibmd6.h4zrig0d7zdr1k87 --discovery-token-ca-cert-hash sha256:b8cf484cea5b05eb9415b3ec6d36f5586330d2f62f332ee9d3336a2a4dabd13b